LemmyNet/rfcs/text/0000-csam-filtering.md

 # Rationale and alternatives

+- Why is this design the best in the space of possible designs?
+  - Due to there being no other official implementations
+- What other designs have been considered and what is the rationale for not choosing them?
+  - There are no other integrated designs.
+Alternative solutions require tying into Pictrs, rather than processing in the Lemmy backend itself as a separate worker process.
 - What is the impact of not doing this?
   - Legal liability of admins ( and in some way the developers of Lemmy )
   - Trauma of the users, mods, and admins.